-- The new program must be completed with a minimum of 45 quarter hours or 30 semester hours of graduate credit.
+- The new program must be completed with a minimum of 30 semester hours or 45 quarter hours of graduate credit.

-- The seven year rule for completing the program requirements starts with the quarter that the student first registers for courses required by the new program.
+- The seven year rule for completing the program requirements starts with the semester or quarter that the student first registers for courses required by the new program.

 - Only one "fresh start" will be granted to a graduate student at Wright State University.

 - Petitions to waive any of the conditions of the "fresh start" policy will not be favorably considered by the College of Graduate Programs and Honors Studies.

 5580.5 Fresh Start in a New Graduate Program

 Graduate students may be granted a "fresh start" in a new graduate program if:

 - The students are currently in active status pursuing a graduate program or inactive status having withdrawn or having been dismissed from a graduate program.